Telling siblings and family — managing different reactions

 If you have documentation, that helps.
 If a doctor has said something, that's more credible than you saying it.
 If your parent has mentioned concerns themselves, that carries more weight than you making assumptions.
 You're not trying to convince anyone of a diagnosis.
 You're just laying out what you know.

 There's no need to make your siblings agree with you about what it means.
-Maybe your brother thinks a person getting lost once is no big deal.
+Maybe your brother thinks getting lost once is no big deal.
 Convincing him that it signals cognitive decline isn't necessary.
 What matters is him knowing it happened.
-What it means is between him and his own experience.

 Stick to what needs to happen next.
 "I think Dad should see a doctor about this" is a reasonable statement.
 "We need to figure out if Mom can live alone safely" is a reasonable statement.
 You're asking for action or input, not agreement about the diagnosis or prognosis.